 Prescription to Get Active is an actual prescription a family doctor can give patients to help them increase their physical activity levels and improve overall health.
+Ask your family doctor if this program is right for you!

 The prescription can be redeemed at partner recreation centres for a free trial pass.
 Current promotions include a 10-visit pass for Shouldice Aquatic Centre and Thornhill Aquatic & Recreation Centre and discounts of up to 50 per cent on memberships.